How to Lose 2 Pounds A Week

 And if exercising is a whole new beast, start small.
 Even small movements can add up to calories burned and large results!

-But Weight Loss Happens in the Kitchen
+Cook Up True Weight Loss in the Kitchen

 Despite all of the hard work put into daily workouts, weight can remain the same (or even increase) if the diet does not match.
 And as the say, "Weight loss and a healthy lifestyle depends on 80 percent diet and 20 percent physical activity."